rugbyprof/stackedit/2143/Test3.md.md

 -   Change the fractions to have the same denominator and add both terms.
 -   Reduce the final fraction obtained into its simpler form by dividing both numerator and denominator by the largest common factor.

-Assume you have the following class that has all of the listed methods implemented for you.
+Assume you have the following class that has all of those listed methods implemented for you.
 ```cpp
 class fraction{
 	int numerator;